ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.2.2 Create Multiple Applications

-Once the Demographic Details are filled and the Documents are uploaded, if the Individual wishes to add an applicant, he/she can opt to select _Add an Applicant_ option on the preview page or on the Dashboard.
+Once the Demographic Details are filled and the Documents are uploaded, if the Individual wishes to add an applicant, he/she can opt to select _Add An Applicant_ option on the preview page or _Create New Application_ option on the Dashboard.
 The system provides the Individual with Demographic form based on the defined id Object Definition to fill.
 The system associates the pre-registration Id to the new Application(s) created.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)